hustcxx/SVS/README.md

-## Install all the required packages:
+## Install all the required packages
 ```bash
 pip install -r requirements.txt
 ```

-## Dataset Preparation:
+## Dataset Preparation
-put the dataset in ./data/origianl directory, please guarantee there is 'src_txt' and 'tgt_txt', and each dataset contains train.json, valid.json and test.json
+To put the dataset[CNN/DailyMail, Reddit, XSum, WikiHow, PubMed, NYT] in ./data/original directory, please guarantee there are 'src_txt' and 'tgt_txt', and each dataset contains train.json, valid.json, and test.json

 Example of each sample in the original dataset:
 ```json